react-native-camera/react-native-camera/docs/RNCamera.md

 Like `onBarCodeRead`, but we will use Google Play Service Vision to scan barcodes, which is pretty fast on Android.
 Note: If you already set `onBarCodeRead`, this will be invalid.

+#### `Android` `googleVisionBarcodeType`

+Like `barCodeTypes`, but applies to the Google Play Service Vision barcode detector.
+Example: `<RNCamera googleVisionBarcodeType={RNCamera.Constants.GoogleVisionBarcodeDetection.BarcodeType.DATA_MATRIX} />`

+#### `Android` `googleVisionBarcodeMode`

+Change the mode in order to scan "inverted" barcodes.
+You can either change it to `alternate`, which will inverted the image data every second screen and be able to read both normal and inverted barcodes, or `inverted`, which will only read inverted barcodes.
+Default is `normal`, which only reads "normal" barcodes.
+Note: this property only applies to the Google Vision barcode detector.
+Example: `<RNCamera googleVisionBarcodeMode={RNCamera.Constants.GoogleVisionBarcodeDetection.BarcodeMode.ALTERNATE} />`

 ### Face Detection Related props

 RNCamera uses the Google Mobile Vision frameworks for Face Detection, you can read more info about it [here](https://developers.google.com/android/reference/com/google/android/gms/vision/face/FaceDetector).